 Great emphasis is placed on people from the townships being under represented at all levels.
 If poverty relief and the socio-economic conditions do not improve, it will be very difficult to get representation.
-It is with great concern that notice less black boys from the township we represented.
+It is with great concern that we notice less black boys from the township being represented.
 Firstly, the socio-economic climate they live in is playing a major role in their lack of participation.
 There is a transport problem and one cannot perform optimally if one's stomach is empty.
 This is also one of the reasons given by dieticians why these players are so injury prone due to lack of proper diets.
-UNIVERSITY of the WESTERN CAPE